Faiyum Oasis: History

-This region has the earliest evidence for farming in Egypt, and was a center of royal pyramid and tomb-building in the Twelfth dynasty of the Middle Kingdom, and again during the rule of the Ptolemaic dynasty.
+This region has the earliest evidence for farming in Egypt, and was a center of royal pyramid and tomb-building in the Twelfth Dynasty during the Middle Kingdom, and again during the rule of the Ptolemaic Kingdom.
 Faiyum became one of the breadbaskets of the Roman world.

 For the first three centuries AD, the people of Faiyum and elsewhere in Roman Egypt not only embalmed their dead but also placed a portrait of the deceased over the face of the mummy wrappings, shroud or case.
 The Egyptians continued their practice of burying their dead, despite the Roman preference for cremation.
-Preserved by the dry desert environment, these Faiyum portraits make up the richest body of portraiture to have survived from antiquity.
-They provide a window into a society of peoples of mixed origins—Egyptians, Greeks, Romans, Syrians, Libyans and others—that flourished 2,000 years ago in Faiyum.
-The Faiyum portraits were painted on wood in a pigmented wax technique called encaustic.In the late 1st millennium AD, the arable area shrank, and settlements around the edge of the basin were abandoned.
+Preserved by the dry desert environment, these Fayum mummy portraits make up the richest body of portraiture to have survived from antiquity.
+They provide a window into a society of peoples of mixed origins—Egyptians, Greeks, Romans, Syrians, Libyans and others—that flourished 2000 years ago in the Faiyum.
+The Faiyum portraits were painted on wood in a pigmented wax technique called encaustic painting.

+In the late 1st millennium, the arable area shrank.
+Settlements around the edge of the basin were abandoned.
 These sites include some of the best-preserved from the late Roman Empire, notably Karanis, and from the Byzantine and early Arab Periods, though recent redevelopment has greatly reduced the archaeological features.
 In addition to the mummy portraits, the villages of the Faiyum have also proven to be a source of papyrus fragments containing literature and documents in Latin, Greek, and Egyptian scripts.

 "Colonial-type" village names (villages named after towns elsewhere in Egypt and places outside Egypt) show that much land was brought into cultivation in the Faiyum in the Greek and Roman periods.

 According to the Encyclopædia Britannica Eleventh Edition, in 1910 over 1,000 km2 (400 mile2) of the Faiyum Oasis was cultivated, the chief crops being cereals and cotton.
-The completion of the Aswan Low Dam ensured a supply of water, which enabled 20,000 acres (80 km2) of land, previously unirrigated and untaxed, to be brought under cultivation in the years 1903-1905.
+The completion of the Aswan Low Dam ensured a supply of water, which enabled 20,000 acres (80 km2) of land, previously unirrigated and untaxed, to be brought under cultivation in the years 1903–1905.
 Three crops were obtained in twenty months.
-The province was noted for its figs, grapes, and Olives.
+The province was noted for its figs, grapes, and olives.
 Rose trees were numerous, and most of the attar of roses (rose oil) of Egypt was manufactured in the province.
 Faiyum also raised its own variety of sheep.

 Archaeology

-In the neighborhood of the lake, are many ruins of ancient villages and cities.
+In the vicinity of the lake are many ruins of ancient villages and cities.
 Mounds north of the city of Faiyum mark the site of Crocodilopolis/Arsinoe.
 Archaeological remains across the region extend from the prehistoric period to modern times, e.g. the Monastery of the Archangel Gabriel at Naqlun.